 What Types of Cars You Can Add

-Adding a car to your policy is pretty easy, but there are some rules for what types of cars you can bring on.
-Here are the types of cars you can add:
+Adding a car to your insurance policy is pretty easy, but there are some rules for what types you can bring on.
+Here are the types of vehicles you can add:

 - A second car.
 Adding a second (or more) car that you own is simple.
 By following the steps above you should easily be able to add it to your policy.